NETFav/Number-Race/README.md

 How to Install :

-🟢 Simply click the "Number Race.apk".
+🟢 Simply click the "Number Race.apk".</br>
 🟢 Click the three dots and click "Download".
 🟢 Wait for a minute, it should be download within a seconds, it may vary depends on your network speed and area.
 🟢 After successfull download, go to your "File" and go to your download, the apk should be place there.